 Blackboard has taken steps to ensure that its platform is accessible, as described in the company's commitment to accessibility.
 However, as a university instructor, it is your responsibility to make sure that the content you build in Blackboard and the files you attach are accessible.

 - Add text to your images.

 Many websites include images.
 However, if there is no text to identify the image, a blind person's screen reader could not identify the image.
 The user would not have any way of knowing if the image is a logo, link to another page or simply a stock photo.

 For example, a state website may have a picture of the governor.
 The blind person should be able to use their screen reader to go over the image and hear, "photo of the Governor [name]."

-Another simple adjustment you could make is to not post documents in PDF format.
-Image based formats are challenging to the visually impaired because they cannot be read by screen readers or text enlargement programs.
+Another simple adjustment you could make is to not post scanned document images in PDF format.
+Image-based formats are challenging to the visually impaired because they cannot be read by screen readers or text enlargement programs.